-How We Performed in Fiscal 2022
+How We Performed in Fiscal 2023

-- Successful capital deployment in M&A continues with the acquisition of Xator Corporation to enhance our differentiated technical capabilities in critical infrastructure protection, counter-unmanned aircraft systems (cUAS), biometrics, and global threat assessment. - Healthy balance sheet will continue to enable Parsons to invest in organic and M&A growth opportunities. - Achieved record revenue of \$4.2 billion. - Achieved net income of \$97 million. - Achieved record adjusted EBITDA in 2022 of \$353 million driven by strong performance in both of our business segments.
-Adjusted EBITDA margin was 8.4%. - Trailing-twelve-month enterprise book-to-bill ratio was 1.0 resulting in total backlog of \$8.2 billion, representing two years of annual revenue. - Won eleven large contracts each in excess of \$100 million in growing and enduring markets, including one of the largest contracts awarded in Parsons' history. - Enhanced our executive leadership team with proven industry and growth leaders through hiring and promotions. - Achieved notable recognition as an employer of choice from military/veterans, diversity, and other groups and achieved several notable highlights as shown in the environmental, social, governance (ESG) and corporate citizen highlights throughout the document.
+- Achieved record revenue of \$5.4 billion. - Achieved net income of \$161.1 million. - Achieved record adjusted EBITDA in 2023 of \$464.7 million driven by strong performance in both of our business segments.
+Adjusted EBITDA margin was 8.5%. - Successful capital deployment in M&A continues with acquisitions of Sealing Technologies, IPKeys, and I.S.
+Engineers to enhance Parsons' capabilities in defensive cyber operations; integrated mission-solutions powered by artificial intelligence and machine learning; edge computing; edge access modernization; critical infrastructure protection and secure data management that protects national security; and transportation engineering. - Healthy balance sheet will continue to enable Parsons to invest in organic and M&A growth opportunities. - Trailing-twelve-month enterprise book-to-bill ratio was 1.1 and providing total backlog of \$8.6 billion, representing two years of annual revenue. - Won 15 large contracts each in excess of \$100 million in growing and enduring markets, including one of the largest contracts awarded in Parsons' history. - Enhanced our executive leadership team with proven industry and growth leaders through hiring and promotions. - Achieved notable recognition as an employer of choice from military/veterans, diversity, and other groups and achieved several notable highlights as shown in the environmental, social, governance (ESG) and corporate citizen highlights throughout the document.